TejasOak/MigrateConda/README.md

    Replace yourfile_requirements.txt with the requirements file that was created for the corresponding env.
 Repeat step 8 for all other required env creation.

+11. To delete an env: `conda remove -n ENV_NAME --all`

 ### Done!
 You should be ready to go!